Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 });
 ```

-AWS should automatically handle adding RRSet and RRSig Records to secure this A Record.
+AWS should automatically handle adding the required RRSet and RRSig Records
+to secure this A Record.

 ## How To Test